On Z-compactifiability of manifolds: Applications to aspherical manifolds

 \begin{conjecture}[Weak Borel conjecture] Closed aspherical manifolds with isomorphic fundamental groups have homeomorphic universal covers. \end{conjecture}

-\begin{conjecture}[The aspherical manifold stability conjecture] The universal cover of every closed aspherical manifold is inward tame. \end{conjecture} The conjectures are true in dimension $\leq 3$.
-Conjecture \ref{Conjecture: the aspherical manifold stability conjecture} is weaker than the conjecture posed in \cite{Mih83} (also see \cite[Section 5]{Gui16}) saying that the end of universal cover of a closed, aspherical manifold is semistable because the inward tameness implies the semistability.
+\begin{conjecture}[The aspherical manifold stability conjecture] The universal cover of every closed aspherical manifold is inward tame. \end{conjecture} \begin{remark} Both conjectures are true in dimension $\leq 3$.
+Conjecture \ref{Conjecture: Weak Borel conjecture} first appeared in \cite{AG99}.
+Conjecture \ref{Conjecture: the aspherical manifold stability conjecture} is weaker than the conjecture posed in \cite{Mi83} (also see \cite[Section 5]{Gui16}) saying that the end of universal cover of a closed, aspherical manifold is semistable because the inward tameness implies the semistability. \end{remark}